-Anyone with previous BlackBerry experience knows typically, BlackBerry is a highly efficient power consumer.
+Anyone with previous BlackBerry experience knows that BlackBerry is typically a highly efficient power consumer.
 With the older BlackBerry, you can go for five days on a single charge.

-The addition of a color, high-resolution screen, GPS, and Bluetooth support has weakened the power efficiency.
+The addition of a color, high-resolution screen, GPS (only Curve 8900 and some 8500 models) and Bluetooth support have weakened the power efficiency.
 Power requirements have increased so much that you need to recharge roughly every two days.
 But hey, now you have a GPS on deck!